-A cellular phone transmits 1 to 2 Watt of power in the frequency range of 824-849 MHz (CDMA), 890-915 MHz (GSM900), 1710-1780 MHz and 1805-1880MHz (GSM 1800).
-In Nigeria, the Specific Absorption Rate (SAR) limit for cell phones is 1.6W/kg, which is actually for 6 minutes per day usage (ICNIRP, 1998).
-It has a safety margin of 3 to 4, so a person should not use a cell phone for more than 18 to 24 minutes per day.
-This information is not commonly known to most people in Nigeria, so people use cell
+A cellular phone transmits 1 to 2 Watt of power in the frequency range of 824-849 MHz for 6 minutes per day usage (ICNIRP, 1998).
+It has a safety margin of 3 to 4, so a person should not use cell phone for more than 18 to 24 minutes per day.
+This information is not commonly known to most people in Nigeria, so people use cell phones for more than an hour per day without realising the related health hazards (Adekrete et al., 2015).